Are you looking for more information on an insurance sales career with the People Helping People Agency (PHP)?

 In fact, PHP is a legitimate financial services company helping hundreds of thousands of people across the country.

-Now, let me address the question of the MLM structure of PHP.
+Now, let me review the question of the MLM structure of the People Helping People Agency.

 The issue is with the culture of the company.